andwhat112233/odin-recipes/README.md

          -realization that good planning helps save time and improves consistency, i.e. finding all the recipes and how the page layout will be before hand.
-         -making notes of task helps from switching back and forth from windows -making the pages i know i will need ahead of time helps with organization of files
+         -making notes of task helps from switching back and forth from windows -making the pages i know i will need ahead of time helps with organization of files -focus on one page at a time because the next page will likely use similar format